 4.1.1 This policy applies to all persons employed by or affiliated with Utah Valley University in any way and persons participating in any university program or activity, including but not limited to trustees, administrators, faculty, staff, students, independent contractors, volunteers, , and guests or visitors to a university campus or any property owned or leased by the University (sometimes referred to as "third parties").
-To the extent that any other university policies address protected class discrimination, harassment, or retaliation that is not sexual misconduct, this policy takes precedence and controls.
+To the extent that any other university policies address protected class discrimination, harassment, or retaliation that is not sexual misconduct, this policy and its procedures govern and control.
 Policy 162 Sexual Misconduct separately and exclusively addresses sexual misconduct, as defined in Policy 162 and section 3.11 of this policy.